inet-framework/inet/showcases/general/parsim/doc/index.rst

 About Parallel Simulation in OMNeT++
 ------------------------------------

-Any simulation model can be parallelized, no additional C++ code is needed TODO not quite.
+Any simulation model can be parallelized.
 To parallelize a simulation, the model is partitioned into several logical processes; each partition contains some of the modules of the simulation, each process will be run on a different CPU core (on the same machine or another one), and each process will maintain its own simulation time.

+.. , no additional C++ code is needed TODO not quite.

 ..
 The logical partitions can be run on different CPUs on the same machine or on another machine.